dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

     var price = predEngine.Predict(size);
     ```

 The `CreatePredictionEngine()` method takes an input class and a output class.
 The field names and/or code attributes determine the names of the data columns used during model training and prediction.
-You can read about this in [??](??).
+You can read about this in [How to make a single prediction](how-to-guides/single-predict-model-ml-net).

 ### Data models and schema